msgis/node-build-monitor/README.md

 The build monitor configuration can be placed in one of the following locations:

 1. `%HomeDirectory%/node-build-monitor-config.json`
-2. `%PathOfExecutable%/config.json` (only for the standalone version)
+2. `%PathOfExecutable%/config.json` (only for the standalone version)4.
 3. `app/config.json`
+4. `%HomeDirectory%/node-build-monitor-config.js`
+5. `%PathOfExecutable%/config.js` (only for the standalone version)
+6. `app/config.js`

+The configuration can be provided as json or as a module which exports the configuration object.

+Configuration as json:

 ```json
 {